-Ideally, a backpack or combo day pack and backpack, should offer protection for gear such as laptops, be rugged and long lasting, and look neat and tidy.
+Ideally, a backpack for digital nomads or combo day pack and backpack, should offer protection for gear such as laptops, be rugged and long lasting, and look neat and tidy.

 You might be someone who's just thinking about the idea of becoming a digital nomad or perhaps you're fully on your way towards living a laptop lifestyle, either way we can help with some advice when it comes to choosing the perfect backpack for your digital nomad life.

 In this article I'll go over some general considerations you should make when choosing the best digital nomad backpack for you.

 Do you want to travel with just carry on?

 Digital nomads soon realise that checking luggage in and out of airplane cargo holds is time consuming, and runs the risk of luggage being delayed or lost.
 For that reason, many people choose to travel with just carry on.